browserengineering/book/book/scheduling.md

 must be split across multiple threads, with different threads running events in parallel to maximize responsiveness.

-Tasks and Task Queues
+Tasks and task queues
 =====================

-So far, most of the work our browser's been doing has been handling user actions like scrolling, pressing buttons, and clicking on links.
+So far, most of the work our browser's been doing has come from user actions like scrolling, pressing buttons, and clicking on links.
 But as the web applications our browser runs get more and more sophisticated, they begin querying remote servers, showing animations, and prefetching information for later.
 And while users are slow and deliberative, leaving long gaps between actions for the browser to